Nurture The Success Of Your Child With These Tools

 - If you have older children, give them options for supper, a trip, or a fun event, as well as whether they want to complete schoolwork before or after an after-school snack.

-Here are some additional ideas to help youngsters gain control:
+Here are some additional ideas to help childrens gain control:

 - Provide your children with as many proactive options as possible during the day.
 If you can, make decisions ahead of time when you know there will be power conflicts, since this will help you stay cool.